catseye/ALPACA/doc/ALPACA.markdown

 A neighbourhood definition associates a neighbourhood with a name, so that whereever a neighbourhood can be specified, the name can be used instead.

+A neighbourhood can be specified in an adjacency predicate.
+If none is specified in an adjacency predicate, the Moore neighbourhood (as defined in the below example) is used.

 Example:

     neighbourhood Moore
       (< > ^ v ^> ^< v> v<);
+    neighbourhood vonNeumann
+      (^ v < >);
     state Space
       to Thing when 1 in Moore Thing;
     state Thing